Welcome to the Web Development for Bioinformatics Web Book

 The duty of the Bioinformatics student is to acquire solid basis in web development, become familiar with the available general technologies and then combine them with his knowledge about the various Bioinformatics methods and algorithms, to develop great Bioinformatics web projects and applications.
 In this book we focus on the first part of this process, while constantly keeping an eye on the second part.

-This document is currently under creation.
+This document is currently work in progress

 Official address (URL – How to link)